taka-okym/Birefringent_ALPS/README.md

-Calculation code used in the manuscript "Analytical study of birefringent cavities for axion-like dark matter search".
+Mathematica notebook of the calculation code used in the manuscript "Analytical study of birefringent cavities for axion-like dark matter search".

 Written by T. Kuramoto.